 10. Have fun at a winter festival

-Bowness Winterfest is a yearly family-friendly event in carnival style with zorb bowling, carnival games, crafts, and many more games (cancelled in 2021).
+Bowness Winterfest is a yearly family-friendly event in carnival style with zorb bowling, carnival games, crafts, and many more games.
+Check out their February even calendar for more info.

 11. Join YYC Hot Chocolate Fest

-I’ll start at last year’ winners – Best Hot Chocolate was awarded to Odyssey Café near SAIT, and Best Spirited Hot Chocolate to Flower & Wolf.
+I’ll start at last year’s winners – Best Hot Chocolate was awarded to Flower & Wolf, and Best Spirited Hot Chocolate to Cravings Market Restaurant.

 13. Visit Calgary Tower